SoldiersOfKekistan/tinder_apps/README.md

 - avg.py            Calculating average and median
 - wc.py             Counts frequency of words                           nltk, nltk.data(popular)
 - filters.txt       Filters for swear and sexual words
-- filtered_words.py Selects swear and sexual words
+- filtered_words.py Selects words with given filters

 Start with setting up your path in path.py.
 Python 3+ is expected for running any of the files.
 Further information and manuals are in the files.

 Planned features:
-- word frequency analisis targeting swearing and sexual words
+- histograms for filtered words
 - picture statistics targeting number of faces found
 - neural network to recognise specific groups of people
 - GAN neural network to generate faces from specific groups of people